Is It Okay For My Little One To Walk On Their Knees?

 How to Encourage The Transition From Knee Walking To Independent Walking

-Now that we’ve got the WHEN covered, let’s talk about how!
-If it hasn’t happened yet and/or they are seeming ‘stuck’ in the progression above from pre-walking to those independent steps here are some things that you can do:
+Now that we’ve got the WHEN & WHY covered, let’s talk about HOW!
+If they are seeming ‘stuck’ in the progression above from pre-walking to those independent steps here are two of my top tips for intervening - and remember, for TONS more, be sure to check out my Mastering Walking class!

-This is where environment set up is HUGE! …….Are you sick of hearing me say that yet?! 😂
+First & foremost - This is where environment set up is HUGE! ...Are you sick of hearing me say that yet?! 😂

 We want everything off the floor and in places they can still get to (because remember, success drives motivation!)
 BUT that they have to rise into standing and/or work through those pre-walking skills above in order to get to!